halfacat1/carta-historia/README.md

 ## Supported Platforms
 - Desktop browser support is top priority
-- Chome provides the best performance, followed by Firefox & Edge
+- Chrome provides the best performance, followed by Firefox & Edge
-- Mobile/touch support exists but the experience/performance is limited
+- Mobile/touch support exists but the experience is limited by display size

 ## Development
 ### Requirements